 Cholla Cactus Garden

-Broker Dam Loop is one of Joshua Tree’s prettiest trails.
-The dam was built in 1900 to hold water for cattle and mining use.
-Today, it’s the primary source of water for wildlife in the park.
-Keep in mind that the water does dry up during drier months so spring and winter are the best times to visit.
+The Barker Dam Loop is one of the most scenic hikes in the park.
+Originally built in 1900 to supply water for cattle and mining, Barker Dam now serves as a crucial water source for local wildlife.
+Note that the water may dry up during the driest months, making spring and winter the best times to visit.

-The trail is well-marked and easy to find, but parking can be challenging during busier times.
-However, it does have an overflow lot, called Echo T that is located nearby.
-Parking at Echo T will add about 0.6 miles (1 km) to the trail length.
+The trail is well-marked and easy to navigate.
+Parking can be limited during peak times, but an overflow lot called Echo T is available nearby.
+Parking there will add approximately 0.6 miles (1 km) to your total hike distance.

 Fun Things to Do Around Joshua Tree NP

-There are lots of fun and unusual things to do in the Joshua Tree area.
-There are small roadside art galleries, cute boutiques, vintage and antique shops, and more.
-The following are just a few of my favorite things to do around Joshua Tree:
+There are plenty of fun and unique things to do beyond the national park.
+The nearby towns offer small roadside art galleries, charming boutiques, vintage shops, antique stores, and more.
+Whether you’re into art, shopping, or just exploring quirky spots, the area has something for everyone.
+Here are a few of my favorite things to do around Joshua Tree:

 Pioneertown